jsuarezruiz/figma-to-maui-graphics/README.md

 Do you have questions, need support, or want to contribute?
 Use GitHub [Issues](https://github.com/jsuarezruiz/figma-to-maui-graphics/issues) for bug reports and feature requests.

+## Known limitations or issues

+- Currently, due to changes required in .NET MAUI Graphics or FigmaSharp, the tool does not generate [vectors](https://github.com/jsuarezruiz/figma-to-maui-graphics/issues/2) or [custom fonts](https://github.com/jsuarezruiz/figma-to-maui-graphics/issues/1).
+- Although it is something that will be fixed shortly, currently you need to set the root node in Figma to position 0, 0.

 ## Copyright and license

 Code released under the [MIT license](https://opensource.org/licenses/MIT).